skittleson/DoCodeThatMatters/src/src/posts/004-software-lessons.md

 ## Walk away

 Another effective strategy for solving a problem is by walking away from it.
-Go grab a cup of coffee.
-You will come back with a different point of view on how to solve it.
-There have been many of times where I've been walked away and the solution just comes to me.
-It feels magical.
-Your brain is reflecting on what just happened.
-It's a rewarding feeling for sure.
+Grab a cup of coffee.
+You will come back with a different perspective.
+A little distance from the problem can help get that high level view again.
+We've all got stuck in the weeds before.

 ---

 ## Rubber Duck

 Okay, the last two pieces of advice didn't work for you.
-Try saying it aloud, with a peer, a notepad, or a rubber duck.
+Try saying it aloud, with a peer, a notepad, or a [rubber duck](https://en.wikipedia.org/wiki/Rubber\_duck\_debugging).
 Describe the problem and what the desired outcome is.
-Reference: https://en.wikipedia.org/wiki/Rubber\_duck\_debugging

-Picking up any programming book at this point might give you a different perspective as well.
-Even thumbing through a book will give you some ideas on how to solve a problem.

 ---